Charge Nurse as Mentor: How CNOs Can Encourage a Culture of Nurse Mentorship

 What does the literature tells us?

 There is little research regarding the role of charge nurses as mentors.
 Kennedy et al. (2021) paired new graduate nurses with charge nurses as mentors.
 The study revealed that charge nurses are important to new graduate nurses and encourages the preparation of charge nurses as mentors (Kennedy et al., 2021).
-Hoover, Koon, Rosser, and Rao (2020) conducted a scoping review of mentoring programs for nurses.
+Hoover, Koon, Rosser, and Rao (2020) conducted a scoping review of nurse mentoring programs for nurses.
 While there was great variation in the programs, charge nurses were used as mentors in several programs (Hoover et al., 2020).

 The case for charge nurses as mentors